 Hopefully you’re hungry, because these Southern side dishes are just as good — if not better than — the main course!
-From fluffy biscuits to crispy fried tomatoes to luscious greens, these side dishes are practically a style of cuisine in and of themselves with comforting flavors that transport you to a Sunday supper state of mind.
+From fluffy biscuits to crispy fried tomatoes and luscious greens, these side dishes are practically a style of cuisine in and of themselves.
+Whip 'em up and let the comforting flavors transport you to a Sunday supper state of mind.

 It wouldn't be a Southern meal without biscuits.
 From the cat-head biscuit (named for its impressive scale) to drop biscuits to baking powder biscuits, there's something for everyone.
 If we had to pick a favorite though, It'd be these simple buttermilk ones.
 (Be careful not to over mix the butter, and they'll come out perfect every time!)

-A Southern dinner without collard greens is just wrong.
-For you Northern folks, collards are leafy green vegetables, part of the same family as cabbage and kale.
-In the South, they're are usually cooked with pork or pork fat and spices, for a rich, hearty flavor.
-But if you're looking for a (slightly) lighter take, try our mustard greens with smoked turkey neck.
+A Southern dinner without collard greens is just ... wrong.
+These leafy green vegetables are part of the same family as cabbage and kale, and in the South they're usually cooked with pork (or pork fat) and spices to give 'em a rich, hearty flavor.
+For a (slightly) lighter — but still delicious —spin on the classic, these mustard greens are made with smoked turkey neck.

 4. Black-Eyed Peas

 Black-eyed peas have a dirty little secret: They're actually beans!
 In Southern cuisine, black-eyed peas are often cooked with ham and spices as a savory side.
-Or they're featured prominently in a pea-and-rice dish called Hoppin' John, which is a New Year's tradition that promises good luck in the year ahead.
+They could also be featured prominently in a pea-and-rice dish called Hoppin' John, which is traditionally served on New Year's and promises good luck in the year ahead.

 5. Fried Green Tomatoes

-Fried green tomatoes are made using unripe, very firm and sometimes literally still-green tomatoes.
+Fried green tomatoes are made using unripe, very firm and sometimes literally-still-green tomatoes.
 The tomatoes are sliced, coated in a cornmeal mixture and fried in hot oil or bacon fat.
-The savory coating combined with the tart, slightly acidic tomato slices is what keeps us coming back for more.
+The savory coating combined with the tart, slightly acidic tomato slices is what keeps everyone coming back for more.

-Also called "corn grits" or "hominy grits," grits are made by boiling ground corn, and these heavenly babies bring delight from morning till night.
-At breakfast, grits can be coupled with sweet ingredients, savory ingredients or left plain.
-For dinner, grits are often dressed up with cheese or topped with shrimp to give them a rich, full flavor.
+Also called "corn grits" or "hominy grits," these heavenly babies are made by boiling ground corn and bring delight from morning till night.
+At breakfast, grits can be left plain or coupled with sweet and savory ingredients (whichever you like more).
+For dinner, they often get dressed up with cheese or are topped with shrimp to add a rich, full flavor.

 7. Hush Puppies